 Working as a police officer is considered one of the most stressful jobs in America, as these individuals face daily threats arising from crime and violence.
 In fact, given their duty to protect communities and prevent illegal activities, police officers often put their lives on the line, risking injury or death on the job.

 When applying for such a demanding role, a strong police officer resume and cover letter are essential, highlighting relevant experience, training, and skills.
-In return for their hard work and risk-taking, police officers earn an average of $74,910 a year, though their salaries can vary depending on location, experience, and rank.
+In return for their hard work and risk-taking, police officers make a very good living, though their salaries can vary depending on location, experience, and rank.

 Like mental health counseling, social work is a rewarding career path.
 These professionals provide assistance and support to disadvantaged members of society, promoting social development.

 That said, witnessing abuse, addiction, and homelessness is bound to impact social workers emotionally.
-The challenging and often overwhelming nature of their work makes this profession one of the most stressful in the helping fields.
+The challenging and often overwhelming nature of their work makes this profession one of the most stressful careers you could choose.

 The job of a mental health counselor is deeply rewarding, as it involves helping people have healthier, happier, and more fulfilling lives.
 That said, it’s also incredibly demanding and stressful for the same reason—dealing with others’ trauma, grief, and emotional distress can take a toll on the counselor’s own mental well-being.